Building your first Decentralized Application

 data = json.dumps(obj).encode('utf-8')

-# Send the VM data
+# Send the VIDA data

-response = wallet.send_vm_data_transaction(vm_id, data)
+response = wallet.send_vida_data(vida_id, data)

 if response.success==False: